Strong-to-Weak Spontaneous Symmetry Breaking in a $(2+1)$D Transverse-Field Ising Model under Decoherence

 Finally, we emphasize that the QMC framework introduced here is general and applies to any initial state $\rho_0$ that can be prepared with standard QMC methods, including Gibbs states, ground states, and mixed states obtained by tracing out environmental degrees of freedom, and is not restricted to the TFIM considered here.

 \newsec{Phase diagram and field theory analysis} Using the diagnostics introduced above, we map out the phase diagram of the model in the plane of Ising interaction and decoherence strength.
 As shown in Fig.~\ref{fig:phase_diagram}, the model exhibits a rich phase structure, including a strongly symmetric phase, an R2-SWSSB phase, an R2-SSB phase, and an ordinary SSB phase.
+We note that the ground-state ordered region $J>J_c$ is not destroyed by the decoherence considered here (see the discussion in the End Matter).
 All phase boundaries are continuous transitions.
 In particular, the symmetric-to-R2-SWSSB boundary and the R2-SWSSB-to-R2-SSB boundary are both in the 2D Ising universality class.
 Moreover, the two phase transitions merge in part of the phase diagram into a critical line with continuously varying exponents.

 To determine the phase boundaries, we consider the generalized Binder ratios~\cite{binder1981renorm}.
 For example, the Binder ratio associated with $C^{(2)}$ is defined as

 Crossings of $R^{(2)}$ for different system sizes locate the critical point.
 If the strong $\mathbb{Z}_2$ symmetry is preserved, $R^{(2)} \to 3$, whereas $R^{(2)} \to 1$ when it is broken.
 Similar ratios $R^{(\alpha)}$ can be defined for other $C^{(\alpha)}$ using the corresponding two- and four-point correlators.